adibarra/adibarra.com/src/pages/posts/tamugd-writeup.md

 The second to last pane I implemented was the secondary charts pane.
 This pane would include three smaller charts showing different statistics for the course.
 The first secondary chart showed the course's min, max, and average GPA.
 The second showed the breakdown of the grade letters earned for the course, and the third, the relative difficulty score.

-Once again, the plots for each of these charts were made using [Chart.js](https://www.chartjs.org/).
+Once again, the plots for each of these charts were made using <GithubLink repo="chartjs/Chart.js" />.
 This pane also resizes itself to stack the charts vertically if the viewport is small.
 The secondary charts also depended on data from the API, so I had to wait until the number-crunching logic was implemented to fill the charts with the correct numbers.

 <figure>
   <img src="/assets/posts/tamugd-writeup/secondary-charts-pane.png" alt="The secondary charts pane" rounded-lg />